Kansen Chu

 In 2019, Chu announced that he would not seek reelection for State Assembly in 2020, instead running for the Santa Clara County Board of Supervisors.
 He lost to Otto Lee in the general election.

 On February 10, 2021, Chu was appointed to the Berryessa Union School District Board of Trustees to fill a vacant seat.
 His current term ends in 2022.

 Chu ran for the 24th Assembly district seat in the redrawn 2022 election, but was defeated in the primary by incumbent Alex Lee.

+After losing his comeback bid for the State Assembly, Chu attempted a comeback bid for San Jose City Council.
+He announced plans to challenge incumbent Councilmember David Cohen in 2023 for District 4, centered around the Berryessa and North San Jose.
+However, Chu lost his bid for his former seat, only receiving 41.4% of the vote, to Cohen's 58.6%.

-Early life
+Early life and education

-In 1952, Chu was born in Taipei, Taiwan.

-Education

-Chu earned a Bachelor of Science degree in Electrical Engineering from National Taipei University of Technology.
-Chu earned a master's degree in Electrical Engineering from California State University, Northridge.
+Chu was born in Taipei, Taiwan, in 1952.
+He graduated from National Taipei University of Technology with a Bachelor of Science (B.S.) in electrical engineering and earned a master's degree in electrical engineering from California State University, Northridge.

 Career

 In 1978, Chu became a microdiagnostics microprogrammer at IBM, where he worked for 18 years.
 In 1989, Chu became an owner of a Chinese restaurant, until 2007.

 In 2002, Chu began his political career as a member of Berryessa Union School District board of education.

-Prior to being elected to the Assembly in 2014, Chu was a San Jose City Councilman representing District 4.
+Prior to being elected to the Assembly in 2014, Chu was a San Jose City Councilmember representing District 4.
 He is a member of the California Asian & Pacific Islander Legislative Caucus.
 He was the first Taiwanese-American elected to the San Jose City Council.

-2000 Council
+2000 San Jose City Council

 In 2000, Chu was defeated by Chuck Reed for the District 4 council seat.

-In his first year on the council, Chu initiated landmark legislation to require citywide green building standards, ban the use of plastic bags, and mandate the installation of automatic heart defibrillators across San Jose.
+In his first year on the council (2007), Chu initiated landmark legislation to require citywide green building standards, ban the use of plastic bags, and mandate the installation of automatic heart defibrillators across San Jose.